You are here :

 Identifying key wage and hour risks confronting international retailers and strategies for compliance.

-Pay equity issues are of increasing concern to employers and employees alike, and with good reason.
-Equal Pay has been reinvigorated by recent political and legislative initiatives as well as social media.
 Equal pay litigation is on the rise.
 More and more companies conduct pay audits to ensure employees are being paid fairly and in compliance with these new laws.
 In response to the increase in pay equity legislation and the challenges employers are facing to understand and comply with equal pay laws, join this insightful webinar to better manage the related risks for your business and ask the questions you always wanted to ask!

 Topics to be addressed in the webinar are amongst others: (i) flexible working time; (ii) work space and accommodation and statutory right for a home office; (iii) performance management without formal performance appraisals; (iv) 24/7 connectivity; (v) unlimited vacation.

-• - Florence Aubonnet (Flichy Grangé in France)
+Florence Aubonnet (Flichy Grangé Avocats, France)

-• - Nick Elwell-Sutton (Clyde & Co, United Kingdom)
+Nick Elwell-Sutton (Clyde & Co., UK)

 Retail webinar: On-the-clock, All Over The World